 - Scroll Depth – Scroll depth is a user engagement metric that you can use to see how far users are scrolling down specific pages on your site.
 This makes it possible to objectively measure how users are reacting to different portions of content, and to refine the content on your site to make it more valuable for users.
 Digital marketers can implement scroll depth tracking using Google Tag Manager.

 - Top Exit Pages – Top Exit Pages is a Google Analytics metric that gives digital marketers insight into which pages most frequently trigger users to exit their website.
 Marketers can then take steps to improve those pages with better content or more internal links to discourage users from exiting the site.

 - Page Speed – Page speed is a measurement of how fast a specific page on your site loads its content and becomes responsive to inputs from the user.
 Pages that take too long to load typically experience a much higher bounce rate, which negatively impacts user experience and organic search rankings.
 Marketers can use Google PageSpeed Insights to access website performance data, diagnose technical issues impacting page speed, and get tips for making their web pages load more quickly.

 Image: User experience and engagement metrics shown on Google Analytics

-We use these SEO metrics all the time to measure the performance of our campaigns, set KPI goals to maximize performance, and inform our strategic decisions to generate more traffic and revenue.
+As a SaaS SEO agency, we use these SEO metrics all the time to measure the performance of our campaigns, set KPI goals to maximize performance, and inform our strategic decisions to generate more traffic and revenue.
 We hope you’ll adopt some of these SEO metrics as key performance indicators for your upcoming organic search campaigns.